-If you live in the area of British Columbia between Hope and Pemberton, or southern Vancouver Island, you can attend a monthly Information Session in person to meet our recruiters and have your questions answered.
+If you live in the Lower Mainland, you can attend one of our monthly Information Sessions, meet our recruiters, and have your questions answered.

 I don't live in Canada.
 Can I still apply?